15 minute read

 The less time a product takes to produce, the easier it is for that item to “age”, because a new version will be out in less than six months, replacing the old version and consequently ‘dating’ it.

-Fast Fashion and Fast Tech
+Why Fashion and Tech Have Fast Turnovers

 Electronics and software are easily understood examples of fast turnaround times.
 In actual fact, the difference between tech products and purely decorative home products is huge!